jonnor/finito/doc/braindump.md

 Finito State Machines
 ---------------
-Should probably be a project of its own

 * High-level definition of machine: states,transitions (action,predicates)
 * Do we need to specify inputs?
 For C/C++, should it include the type?